 Mary Sommerville Sparks Hendrick

-In 1989, At 23, Mary was the oldest of the four friends.
+In 1897, at 23 years of age, Mary was the oldest of the four friends.
 She was described by many as having maturity of judgment and a rare and essential goodness.
 She stayed at State Normal until 1902, longer than any of the other founders, and offered a guiding light to the group.

 Sara Turner White